 Step 4: Recognition of the foreign qualification

-For the issuing of a visa for qualified professionals from third countries, the comparability of the foreign qualification with a German educational qualification is generally a prerequisite.
-The Foreigners Authority initiates the recognition procedure or the equivalence assessment of the foreign qualification.
+For the issuance of a visa for qualified professionals from third countries, the comparability of the foreign qualification with a German educational qualification is generally a prerequisite.
+The Foreigners' Authority initiates the recognition procedure or the equivalence assessment of the foreign qualification.

-The competent offices are to decide on the recognition within two months after submitting the complete application documents.
-In the case of documents being missing, the Foreigners Authority will immediately forward the subsequent demand to the employer.
+The competent offices are to decide on the recognition within two months after submitting all application documents.
+In the case of missing documents, the Foreigners' Authority will immediately forward the subsequent demand to the employer.

-Tip: Find out in advance about the recognition of foreign qualifications.
-In addition to the advisory services offered by the IQ Network, you can also get an overview on the portal "Anerkennung in Deutschland" (Recognition in Germany).
+Tip: Find out about the recognition of foreign qualifications in advance.
+In addition to the advisory services offered by the IQ Network, you can also get an overview on the Recognition in Germany portal.

 Step 5: Approval procedure of the Federal Employment Agency (BA)

-Step 6: Granting of the preliminary approval to the visa
+Step 6: Grant of the preliminary approval to the visa

-If all requirements (including, if applicable, approval by the BA and recognition of the foreign qualification and, if applicable, confirmation of the professional license) are met, the Foreigners Authority issues a so-called preliminary approval to the visa and hands it over to you in order to forward it to the international professional abroad.
+If all requirements (including the recognition of the foreign qualification and, if need be, approval by the BA and confirmation of the professional license) are met, the Foreigners' Authority issues a so-called preliminary approval to the visa and hands it over to you in order to forward it to the international professional abroad.

 Step 7: Application for a visa at the German mission abroad

-The international professional must submit the preliminary approval to the German mission abroad and thus receives an earlier appointment to apply for the visa.
-It must take place within three weeks.
+The international professional must submit the preliminary approval to the German mission abroad and will thus receive an earlier appointment to apply for the visa which must take place within three weeks.
 Once the visa application has been completed on the date scheduled, a decision on the application will be made within three weeks.